JunyeolRyu/JunyeolRyu.github.io/about.md

 ---

 Hello, my name is Junyeol Ryu.
-I'm a 4th-year Ph.D. student in Economics at University of Oklahoma
+I'm a 4th-year Ph.D. student in Economics at the University of Oklahoma.
+My fields of interest are Industrial Organization, Energy & Environment Economics, and Applied Microeconomics.

 ### Contact me
 email: ryujy1981@gmail.com
-email: junyeol-1@ou.edu